mpagot/openqa-log-visualizer/README.md

     Navigate to `http://127.0.0.1:5000` in your web browser.

 3.  **Analyze a Job:**
-    *   Paste the full URL of an openQA job into the input field.
-    *   Click the "Analyze" button.
-    *   The application will fetch the job, discover its relatives, and render the timeline and details.
+    Paste the full URL of an openQA job into the input field and click "Analyze".
+The application will fetch the job, discover its relatives, and render the timeline and details.

 4.  **Interact with the UI:**
-    *   **Timeline:** Click and drag to zoom into a specific time range.
-Click the "Reset Zoom" button to return to the full view.
-Hover over an event to see a tooltip with its details.
-    *   **Click-to-Highlight:** Click on any event circle in the timeline.
-The page will automatically scroll to the corresponding log entry in the "Job Details" section and highlight it.
+    For a detailed guide on how to use the web interface and interpret the results, please see the **Usage Guide**.

 ## Project Status